William-Dunlap/SWE_Group_Project/README.md

 Run
 * docker build -t flask-react-app .
 * docker run -p 5000:5000 flask-react-app

 Then go to localhost:5000 to view the page

+# SWE_Group_Project
+First clone the repository \
+Navigate to the directory using the command line \
+Run:
+* docker-compose up --build \

+Then go to localhost:5000 to view the page